-- 1) Prepare competent health care providers for successful transition to practice of medicine. - 2) Recruit a diverse body of students. - 3) Prepare students to serve the community and underserved populations.
+- 1) Prepare competent health care providers for successful transition to the practice of medicine. - 2) Prepare students to serve the community and various patient populations. - 3) Provide an educational environment that cultivates clinical and technical skills

-Academic Professionalism
+Professionalism

 Professionalism is not just knowing how to perform your job, but demonstrating a willingness to learn, cooperating with others, showing respect, and following through on your commitments.
 It also denotes avoiding many kinds of behaviors that cause difficulty in the workplace and classroom.